 In many patients with significant sleep disturbance due to low back pain, I will recommend using a supportive lumbar roll around their waist to support the natural curvature of the spine while lying on the side or back.
 These rolls can be fabricated from an over-sized beach towel or blanket or purchased from optp.com (McKenzie night rolls).
 This type of support roll in conjunction with proper physical therapy exercise often bring about significant long lasting relief after only a few nights of use and then can be discontinued once the patient’s condition has resolved or significantly improved.

-If you have tried these suggestions without benefit, you should consult my office or another physical therapist that has been trained in Mechanical Diagnosis and Therapy (MDT) for an evaluation of your condition, as other exercises, manual therapy techniques, or advice may be required to resolve your problem.
+If you have tried these suggestions without benefit, you should consult my office in Oklahoma City, OK or another physical therapist that has been trained in Mechanical Diagnosis and Therapy (MDT) for an evaluation of your condition, as other exercises, manual therapy techniques, or advice may be required to resolve your problem.

 Kovacs, et al. (2003).
 Effect of firmness on chronic non-specific low-back pain: randomized, double blinded, controlled, muliticentre trial.
 The LANCET, 1599-1604.

 McKenzie, R. (2006).
 Treat Your Own Back.
 Spinal Publications New Zealand Ltd.